Afirestriker/Afirestriker/README.md

 <img src="./Icons/PHP-icon.png"/> PHP

 ## ⚡️ Fun fact:
-I like playing soccer, My winning ratio is 70%⬆️  in Fifa Online
+I like playing soccer, My winning ratio is 70%⬆️ in Fifa Online.

 ## 🔗 Find me around the web...
 - Sharing post and updates on <a href="https://linkedin.com/in/ashish-agrawal-india">linkedin</a>